 9. Become more skilled at developing alternative pricing strategies.
 Should you be selling value or time?
 Inputs or outputs?
-Sherwood Consulting has a table of different options, with the pros and cons for clients and law firms.
+I have a table of different options, with the pros and cons for clients and service providors.
 Get in touch if you’d like a copy.
 If in doubt be flexible and offer your clients choices.

 10. When reducing your fees, ask for something in return from the client.
 Don’t think that clients believe you’re being generous if you reduce your price.
 They’re more likely to think you were trying to rip them off in the first place!
 Plus, they’ll probably continue to ask for discounts, knowing that you’ve said yes in the past.
 Maybe you could suggest that, for a reduced fee, the client does some of the work?

 11. Train some of your better negotiators to be pricing champions.
 Let’s face it, not everybody can be a star fee negotiator.
 But if you had one or two champions, you could strengthen your negotiations and improve margins substantially.
 Plus, what about capturing their approach as ‘knowhow’ and train others to replicate their approach.